 However, when we talk about the impact on local governments, it’s quite different.
 A government cannot just close its doors and start again.
 Elected leaders may not be re-elected, and county employees may be laid off.
-But the citizens of the county cannot just find their services elsewhere.
+However, the citizens of the county cannot find their services elsewhere.
 They cannot just find another fire department, sheriff’s office, courthouse, or jail.
 They cannot find a new library, park, emergency management agency, sewer company, health department, road maintenance, or public assistance.

 We may wonder why a cyber attacker might want to do something appalling to hurt innocent victims.
 Without getting into the psychology of the criminal mind, this is exactly why they would attack a government organization.
 The impact is harmful, and the government will do whatever it takes to return services to its citizens.
 This is why a cyber attacker may hold your personal computer for ransom.
 It’s not that they care about your information.
-It’s that YOU care about your information and being able to continue to work, communicate, etc. Because it is of value to you, you will be willing to pay the ransom.
+It’s that YOU care about your data and being able to continue to work, communicate, etc. Because it is of value to you, you will be willing to pay the ransom.

 Added to this is the threat from nation-states such as Russia and China.
 Their motivation may not be monetary but disruption of society at the local level.
-We clearly see that Russia is not afraid to attack private citizens!
+We see that Russia is not afraid to attack private citizens!

 Using public funds for things like cyber security, while it protects the operations and data critical to the community, is not something that can easily be celebrated in the next election cycle.
 However, a successful cyber attack will be used by an opponent in the next election to demonstrate that the incumbent is not protecting the community.